mongodb/mongo-c-driver/doc/mongoc_session_get_session_id.rst

 .. code-block:: c

-  const bson_value_t *
+  const bson_t *
   mongoc_session_get_session_id (mongoc_session_t *session);

-Get the ID of the server-side session associated with this :symbol:`mongoc_session_t`, or NULL if there is no associated server session.
+Get the ID of the server-side session associated with this :symbol:`mongoc_session_t` as a BSON document.

 Parameters
 ----------